 Traffic is essential for any site, so if your plan is to build a successful site, then SEO is one of the first things you need to learn about.
 Putting it off will only slow you down.
 Start by learning the basics about both on-page SEO and off-page SEO techniques.

 SEO is certainly no “quick fix” for a site and can’t instantly make a difference to your traffic.
 Instead you need to think of SEO as a long-term strategy for your site (which is another reason why you should learn about it sooner rather than later).

 When you first start out online, your site will likely only have a handful of pages.
-Whilst you can (and should) optimise those pages for the search engines, they can only make so much of an impact.
-The real value of SEO comes when you have built a much bigger site with hundreds, if not thousands of pages, all optimised for the search engines.
+While you can (and should) optimise those pages for the search engines, they can only make so much of an impact.
+Some of the best best seo company‘s have said that the real value of SEO comes when you have built a much bigger site with hundreds, if not thousands of pages, all optimised for the search engines.
 This creates a snowball effect – as your best pages help to raise the rank of your site, which in turn helps to attract more traffic to your other pages, which helps to raise your rank – and so on.

 Always try to think “long-term” with your website.
 After all, the tortoise always wins the race in the end.

 As important as SEO is for a site, readers should always take priority.
 Again, this may sound obvious, but it can be easy to fall into the trap of just writing content purely aimed for search engines.
 That may help attract traffic to a site, but you want them to stay when they get there.

 Search engines have gotten a lot better at spotting the fake sites who are only interested in manipulating their traffic.
 They wised up to them and now heavily penalize sites that abuse this practice.
 Instead, it is much more beneficial to write quality content for your readers and attract traffic that way.
 That doesn’t mean you can’t use SEO techniques, just not to overuse them and spam keywords just for the sake of it.